Priyankasaggu11929/Build-Scripts/README.md

 ## Bugs

-GnuPG builds and installs OK, but it breaks Git and code signing.
+GnuPG may (or may not) build OK.
+The libraries involved with GnuPG sometimes cannot find their prerequisites, like `libgpg-error`.
+GnuPG may break Git and code signing.

 GnuTLS may (or may not) build and install correctly.
 It is a big recipe and Guile causes a fair amount of trouble on many systems.